-In addition to PPA 1 (Youth Development/Youth Prevention and Intervention), applicants may also identify and address one (1) or more of the other PPAs listed below as it relates to the local impact of legalizing cannabis.
+Applicants must identify and address one (1) or more of the PPAs listed as it relates to the local impact of legalizing cannabis in California.
 Project activities, strategies, and programmatic efforts may overlap within the listed PPAs.
 Each identified PPA activity, strategy, and programmatic effort does not have to relate to another identified PPA need(s).
 All project activities, strategies, and programmatic efforts must be associated with the implementation of AUMA (i.e., local impacts due to the legalization of cannabis in California).